 In geology, the places known as hotspots or hot spots are volcanic regions thought to be fed by underlying mantle that is anomalously hot compared with the surrounding mantle.
 They may be on, near to, or far from tectonic plate boundaries.
 Currently, there are two hypotheses that attempt to explain their origins.
-One suggests that they are due to hot mantle plumes that rise as thermal diapirs from the core–mantle boundary.
-An alternative hypothesis postulates that it is not high temperature that causes the volcanism, but lithospheric extension that permits the passive rising of melt from shallow depths.
+One suggests that hotspots are due to mantle plumes that rise as thermal diapirs from the core–mantle boundary.
+The other hypothesis is that lithospheric extension permits the passive rising of melt from shallow depths.
 This hypothesis considers the term "hotspot" to be a misnomer, asserting that the mantle source beneath them is, in fact, not anomalously hot at all.
 Well known examples include Hawaii and Yellowstone.